senseilein/readme-file-generator/README.md

 **Thank you**

 - [Clobee](https://github.com/clobee) for helping me with Regex
-- My tutor for explaining the concept of async functions
+- [Tudor Andrei](https://github.com/ttudorandrei) for explaining the concept of async functions
 - My teachers and classmates at Trilogy Skills Bootcamp

 ## ✨ CONTRIBUTING